wanjarus/quick-autosave/README.md

 Making good form that improves user experience is not supposed to be hard to do.
 Many web developers prefer to prioritize time production over quality.
 But with quick autosave, it's possible to create dynamic forms quickly and easy to use.

 ## Install
-You can get it on bower.
+You can get it on npm.
 ```
-bower install quick-autosave
+npm install quick-autosave
 ```
 Or if you're not into package managment, just [download a ZIP](https://github.com/lognoz/autosave/archive/master.zip) file.